Darío Ortiz (footballer): Coaching career

 Ortiz made his first step into football management in May 2011, as he became manager of former club Gimnasia y Esgrima.
 He drew his first match in charge against Quilmes.
 He departed the club in July 2011 as Gimnasia y Esgrima were relegated to Primera B Nacional.
 On 8 April 2012, Ortiz was appointed Primera B Nacional side Boca Unidos's new manager.
 He guided them to a fifth-place finish in 2011–12, missing the play-offs by twelve points.
 He remained until December 2012 when he resigned.
 June 2014 saw Ortiz become the manager of Estudiantes alongside Pablo Morant in Torneo Federal A.

-In his first season, 2014, Estudiantes won promotion to Primera B Nacional after finishing top of Zone 2.
+In his first season, 2014, Estudiantes San Luis won promotion to Primera B Nacional after finishing top of Zone 2.
 He left Estudiantes in August 2015.
 Almost a year later, in July 2016, Ortiz was appointed by Primera B Nacional's Atlético Paraná.
 He was sacked in April 2017 following just six wins in twenty-four games.
 Ortiz was made the caretaker manager of Gimnasia y Esgrima on 22 April 2018 following the sacking of Facundo Sava.
 In his final league match of 2017–18, Ortiz won the first match of his caretaker tenure.
 Gimnasia y Esgrima beat Newell's Old Boys 2–0, with Darío's son Nicolás scoring the opening goal.

 Ortiz was replaced by Pedro Troglio on 15 May.
 However, in the succeeding February he took over from Troglio on a full-time basis following the latter's sacking.
 Despite successfully avoiding relegation in 2018–19, Ortiz was dismissed within two months of their 2019–20 campaign after a run four losses in five league games.
 He was replaced by Diego Maradona.
 In March 2020, Ortiz was announced as the new manager of Primera B Nacional side Mitre.